MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 ## Updated permissions based on security roles

 Hosted RPA Bots (preview) permissions and roles are iterations on top of Desktop Flows Machine Management permissions and roles - see : [Manage Machines - Update permissions based on security roles](./manage-machines.md#update-permissions-based-on-security-role).
 Using a previously created Hosted RPA Bots group follows the same rules and privileges as a regular group.

-## Creation of Hosted RPA Bots and privileges

 ### Environment Maker Role